 While companies and organizations around the world have different definitions of sustainable fishing, the MSC definition is widely accepted across borders, among fishery experts, scientists, researchers, governmental bodies, and environmental NGOs.

-Sustainable fishing means leaving enough fish in the ocean and protecting habitats and threatened species.
+Sustainable fishing means leaving enough fish in the ocean, minimizing impacts on habitats and ecosystems.
+For this to happen, fisheries must be managed effectively.

 A growing number of consumers are searching for sustainable, ocean-friendly options to help feed their families.
 A great and simple way to identify sustainably-sourced products is to look for the MSC blue fish label.
 Any product that has the label has been sourced from an MSC certified sustainable fishery.